Botox for Crows Feet

 How many units of Botox for crow’s feet?

-How long does Botox last on crow’s feet?
+How many Botox injections for crow’s feet?

 IMAGE74 25 34 year old man treated with botox MGwatermark